 1. Pasta alla norma or Pasta ca’ norma.
 Typical Catanese pasta.
 The right shape of pasta for this recipe is sedani rigati or rigatoni.
 It must be cooked al dente and dressed with fresh tomato sauce and fried cubes of eggplant.
 Do not dare to grind parmesan cheese on the top of it!
 According to the strict Catanese tradition, the only welcome cheese on this dish is the ricotta salata (salted ricotta).
 So good and so easy to make.
-You wanna learn how to make it? join a cooking class in Catania with Sicily Cooking Class!
+You wanna learn how to make it?
+Join a cooking class in Catania with our Catania street food tour!

 2. Pasta con le sarde or Pasta chi’saidde.
 Typical Palermitan pasta.
 Do not ask for pasta alla Norma in Palermo, do not ask for Pasta con le sarde in Catania.
 Each Sicilian province has got its own specialties, so please, eat and act like a local 🙂 The right shape of pasta in this case is bucatini or thick spaghetti.
 The sardine sauce is made of onion, pine nuts, raisin, wild fennel (previously softened in boiling water) and of course…sardines!
 Pasta chi sarde doesn’t match with any cheese.
 According to the strict Palermitan tradition you must top it with toasted breadcrumbs.
 Unique taste.
 Best time to have it’s between February and March.
 Try it at Osteria Mercede in Palermo!